CoverEdge vs Option Alpha vs Option Tracker: 2026 Comparison

 There are several options journaling apps that let you log trades manually.
 They provide a record of what you did, but they don't understand the concept of a trade lifecycle, roll chains, or premium income as a strategy.

-• No roll recommendations.
-CoverEdge Pro evaluates your positions and recommends Let Assign, Let Expire, Roll, or Review — powered by technical analysis and your cost basis.
+- No roll analysis.
+CoverEdge Pro evaluates your positions and surfaces Let Assign, Let Expire, Roll, or Review scenario flags — powered by technical analysis and your cost basis.
+They're informational observations, not instructions; you decide.

 What Makes CoverEdge Different

-• AI that advises, not executes.
-CoverEdge uses your own API key (BYOK) to provide AI-enhanced research and roll guidance.
-You make the final call — the platform never trades on your behalf.
+- AI that informs, not executes.
+CoverEdge uses your own API key (BYOK) to provide AI-enhanced research and roll analysis.
+You make every decision — the platform never gives personalized advice and never trades on your behalf.

-• Brokerage agnostic.
-SnapTrade integration supports 100+ brokerages including Fidelity, Schwab, Robinhood, IBKR, Tastytrade, and more.
+- Brokerage agnostic.
+SnapTrade integration supports 20+ US & Canadian brokerages including Fidelity, Schwab, Robinhood, IBKR, Tastytrade, and more.

 FAQ